Scotiabank Passport® Visa Infinite* Card review

 Two Visa Infinite’s head to head!
 The RBC Avion has a slightly lower annual fee, but notably doesn’t waive it for the first year (sorry churners).
 Still, it comes with a good welcome bonus.

 The RBC Avion card is more focused on travel, and will definitely redeem better for it than the Scotiabank card.
-But the Scotia Visa Infinite also is better for earning in daily spending categories.
-I’d say for purist travellers go Avion, and for people who want to earn points the old fashioned way and redeem them a few different ways, lean Scotia.
+But the Scotiabank Visa Infinite also is better for earning in daily spending categories.
+I’d say for purist travellers go Avion, and for people who want to earn points the old fashioned way and redeem them a few different ways, lean Scotiabank.

 Refer to RBC page for up to date offer terms and conditions.